-Orange County Convention Center is the second largest meeting and convention facility in the country.
-Situated only fifteen minutes from the Orlando International Airport, the Convention Center is in the center of more than 46 thousand hotel rooms. read more
+Orange County Convention Center is the third largest meeting and convention facility in the country.
+Situated only fifteen minutes from the Orlando International Airport, the Convention Center is in the center of more than 46 thousand hotel rooms.

 9800 International Dr. Orlando, Florida 32819 407-685-9800

 The convention center is a main public venue in Central Florida.
-It is currently the second largest convention center in the U.S., second only to Chicago's McCormick Place.
-The OCCC has 7 million square feet of space and 2.1 million square feet of exhibit space.
+It is currently the third largest convention center in the U.S. The OCCC has 7 million square feet of space and 2.1 million square feet of exhibit space.
 This large center is situated on the southern end of International Drive, which is the biggest tourist destination in Orlando.

 Centrally located in the tourist district of Orlando, and only a 15-minute drive to Orlando International, there are numerous types of events hosted in two exceptional buildings, which are the North/South and the West buildings.
 The OCCC is always discovering novel ideas for showcasing its impressive facilities and exceptional service that has made it one of the world's most popular destinations for conventions, meetings, and tourism.

 The OCCC is renowned not only for its massive facilities and floor space, but also for exceptional hospitality.
 This huge venue welcomes numerous types of events and it has the space to accommodate anything from international to local events.

 The OCCC has a very convenient central location and there are numerous affordable hotels within walking distance.
 Additionally, there are a large number of nearby attractions to keep event attendees entertained during their off hours.
 It is truly an ideal venue for a Florida convention or sporting event.